Shutterstock is excited to partner with CircleAround™, a new digital media site and content destination for today’s women.

 Roles in STEM (Science, Math, Technology, and Engineering)

 Look for visuals of women working in STEM careers.

 Women have played integral roles in landmark discoveries, inventions, and advancements in science, technology, engineering, and math.
 Katherine Johnson, an African American NASA Space Scientist, worked on calculations that guided the first American orbital spaceflight.
 Susan Kare, the iconographer and digital designer who created the Macintosh trash can and countless famous fonts (Geneva, anyone?).

-With women continuing to break down the barriers in education and business, imagery will increasingly portray women taking their place in these traditionally male-dominated fields.
+With women continuing to breakdown the barriers in education and business, imagery will increasingly portray women taking their place in these traditionally male-dominated fields.

-Look for visuals of women navigating their work and personal lives
+Look for visuals of women navigating their work and personal lives.

 The stories of women and family structure are evolving.
-With more women in the workplace, visualizing families around the world needs to change as well.
-Women with children often balance long hours at work with parenting, work with their significant other to share the load of responsibilities, and demand better family policies from their employers.
+With more women in the workplace, visualizing families around the world needs to change, as well.
+Women with children often balance long hours at work with parenting, with their significant other to share the load of responsibilities, and demand better family policies from their employers.
 While parenting is a priority for many women, others are caring for other family members, especially older parents.

 As home life continues to evolve, the domain that stereotypically was assigned to women is becoming a shared space.
 More people are working towards a sustainable and equitable approach to family.
 Powerful women are sharing inspiring stories of being a working parent, such as Susan Wojcicki, CEO of 23andMe and former CEO of YouTube, who has five kids and a successful career.
-With more attention, support, and conversation about family life, there is an avenue for women to represent their ideas and challenges in this space in a realistic and modern way.
+With more attention, support, and conversation about family life, there’s an avenue for women to represent their ideas and challenges in this space in a realistic and modern way.